-Budgeted cost: £2000
+Budgeted cost: £2 000

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
 Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 3, 4 Ongoing CPD for staff to increase the quality of teaching and learning EEF guide to the Pupil Premium EEF "Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils."
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3 Ongoing CPD for staff to increase the quality of teaching and learning EEF guide to the Pupil Premium EEF "Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils."
 Ensure all relevant staff have up to date training in the effective implementation of first quality teaching using the EEF implementation of CPD guide to ensure effective implementation of training.
 Subject co-ordinators to monitor the teaching and learning of their subject and provide, or signpost appropriate CPD and support when needed.
 The EEF document states that good quality teaching helps every child.
 All Ongoing CPD for staff in identifying SEND and planning and implementing effective provision EEF Summary of recommendations for SEN in Mainstream Schools "Recommendation 2 Teachers need to feel empowered and trusted to use the information they collect to make a decision about the next steps for teaching that child."
 1

-Ongoing training for staff in delivering effective one to one interventions for pupils with SEND Teaching Assistant Interventions Evidence from EEF shows that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact 1 Engaging in the Oracy Project and develop- ing and embedding di- alogic activities across the school cur- riculum.
-These can support pupils to artic- ulate key ideas, con- solidate understand- ing and extend vocab- ulary.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 2, 4 We will purchase resources and fund ongoing teacher training and release time.
-Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: 4 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3
+Ongoing training for staff in delivering effective one to one interventions for pupils with SEND Teaching Assistant Interventions Evidence from EEF shows that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact 1 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: 3 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
+Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3